Qing-Lu/torch/Windows.md

 Remote debugging (<https://studio.zerobrane.com/doc-remote-debugging>) seems to work, too, as long as you make sure that mobdebug.lua from C:\ZeroBraneStudio\lualibs\mobdebug is in your Lua search path (eg, copy it to the `lua` subdirectory in your Torch install directory).

+Debugging a 64-bit Torch build using ZBS seems to work just fine, too.
+You just need a 64-bit version of the socket library, which can be found [here](https://github.com/pkulchenko/ZeroBraneStudio/issues/500#issuecomment-122347792).
+Extract it under X:\torch\install\lib.
+You might need to copy also socket.lua from the ZBS installation, in addition to mobdebug.lua, into X:\torch\install\lua.

 ## Known runtime issues with native builds